Suveetha2102/Stock_Data_Outlier_Detection/README.md

 7. Apart from that we have certain plots to understand the distribution

 ### Files:
-- `Distribution_Document_Final`: - Pdf File with distribution document
+- ``: - Pdf File with distribution document
 - `Connect_to_github_from_Colab`: If the user hasnt connected to github from colab, this is a reference file

 ### Outlier Detection: